-- make it difficult for us to satisfy our financial obligations, including making scheduled principal and interest payments on the notes and our other indebtedness; - limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions and general corporate and other purposes;

-- limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general corporate purposes; - require us to use a substantial portion of our cash flow from operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions.
+- make it difficult for us to satisfy our financial obligations, including making scheduled principal and interest payments on the notes and our other indebtedness; - limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions and general corporate and other purposes; - limit our ability to use our cash flow or obtain additional financing for future working capital, capital expenditures, acquisitions or other general corporate purposes; - require us to use a substantial portion of our cash flow from operations to make debt service payments; - limit our flexibility to plan for, or react to, changes in our business and industry; - place us at a competitive disadvantage compared to our less leveraged competitors; and - increase our vulnerability to the impact of adverse economic and industry conditions.

-The notes will be unsecured and effectively subordinated to our existing and future secured indebtedness.
+The notes are unsecured and effectively subordinated to our existing and future secured indebtedness.

-The notes will be unsecured obligations, ranking effectively junior in right of payment to all of our existing and future secured debt, including obligations under our revolving credit facility.
-As of September 26, 2004, after giving effect to the issuance of the notes and the application of the net proceeds therefrom, we (excluding our subsidiaries) would have had no secured indebtedness but up to \$100 million available for future secured borrowings under our revolving credit facility.
-In addition, the indenture governing the notes will permit the incurrence of additional debt, some of which may be secured.
+The notes are unsecured obligations, ranking effectively junior in right of payment to all of our existing and future secured debt, including obligations under our revolving credit facility.
+As of December 26, 2004, we (excluding our subsidiaries) had no secured indebtedness but up to \$100 million available for future secured borrowings under our revolving credit facility.
+In addition, the indenture governing the notes permits the incurrence of additional debt, some of which may be secured.
 In the event that we are declared bankrupt, become insolvent or are liquidated or reorganized, any secured indebtedness will be entitled to be paid in full to the extent of the assets securing such debt before any payment is made with respect to the notes.
 As a result, holders of the notes may receive less from our assets, ratably, than holders of our secured indebtedness.

-The notes will be structurally subordinated to all indebtedness and other liabilities, including trade payables, of our subsidiaries.
+The notes are structurally subordinated to all indebtedness and other liabilities, including trade payables, of our subsidiaries.

 We conduct a substantial portion of our operations, including our international operations and our Flash memory business, through our subsidiaries.
 In the event of our bankruptcy or the bankruptcy of any of our subsidiaries, the holders of their liabilities, indebtedness and trades payables will generally be entitled to payment of their claim from the assets of the affected subsidiaries before those assets were made available for distribution to us.
 Even if we were a creditor of such a subsidiary, our claims would remain subordinate to any indebtedness of such subsidiary which is senior in right of payment to the indebtedness held by us.
-As a result, the claims of holders of the notes will rank effectively junior to the claims of all of the creditors of our subsidiaries, including trade creditors and holders of debt guaranteed by our subsidiaries.
+As a result, the claims of holders of the notes rank effectively junior to the claims of all of the creditors of our subsidiaries, including trade creditors and holders of debt guaranteed by our subsidiaries.
 If any indebtedness of our subsidiaries were to be accelerated, we cannot assure you that the assets of the subsidiaries remaining after payment of such indebtedness and other liabilities would be sufficient to repay our indebtedness in full, including the notes.
-As of September 26, 2004, after giving effect to the issuance of the notes and the application of the net proceeds therefrom, no debt directly borrowed by AMD would have been guaranteed or secured by any of our subsidiaries.
-Our subsidiaries would have had approximately \$521 million of their own indebtedness (excluding amounts payable to affiliated entities) and approximately \$1,100 million of other liabilities outstanding, including trade payables and deferred income tax liabilities.
-In addition, the indenture governing the notes will permit, subject to certain limitations, certain of these subsidiaries to incur additional indebtedness and will not contain any limitation on the amount of other liabilities, such as trade payables, that may be incurred by these subsidiaries.
+As of December 26, 2004, no debt directly borrowed by AMD was guaranteed or secured by any of our subsidiaries.
+Our subsidiaries had approximately \$557 million of their own indebtedness (excluding amounts payable to affiliated entities) and approximately \$1.4 billion of other liabilities outstanding, including trade payables and deferred income tax liabilities.
+In addition, the indenture governing the notes permits, subject to certain limitations, certain of these subsidiaries to incur additional indebtedness and contains no limitation on the amount of other liabilities, such as trade payables, that may be incurred by these subsidiaries.